Open-Cascade-SAS/OCCT/dox/user_guides/ocaf_wp/ocaf_wp.md

   In order to maintain the attachment of application data, the geometry must be  distinguished from other data.

   In OCAF, the data are reference-key driven.
 It is a  uniform model in which reference-keys are the persistent identification of  data.
-All *accessible </b>*data, including the geometry, are implemented as attributes attached to reference-keys.
+All *accessible* data, including the geometry, are implemented as attributes attached to reference-keys.
   The geometry becomes the  value of the Shape attribute, just as a number is the value of the Integer and  Real attributes and a string that of the Name attribute.